 Will I need to be DBS checked?

-For certain roles within Unite Students you will need to complete a satisfactory DBS check.
-If the position you have applied for requires this, you will see it on the job specification and will be informed throughout the process.
+For certain roles, you’ll need to complete a satisfactory DBS check.
+If the position you’ve applied for requires this, you’ll be informed throughout the process.

 Working for Unite Students

 We have a lot of contact with our customers and some roles require you to wear a smart casual uniform, while others may require you to abide by a particular dress code.
 Where a uniform is required, or if your role requires you to wear protective clothing, we’ll provide this.